 How do I apply?

-Only administrators of an organization’s Microsoft partner account can submit an application for the Meetings and Meeting Rooms for Microsoft Teams specialization on behalf of the organization.
-If you have the appropriate role and access, you can apply by signing in to Partner Center and navigating to your Partner Center dashboard > Competencies > specialization.
-If you are still in PMC, review our help page to learn more about how to move your membership to Partner Center.
-Once you have moved, you can apply through your Partner Center dashboard.
+Only administrators of an organization’s Microsoft partner account can submit an application for the Identity and Access Management specialization on behalf of the organization.
+If you have the appropriate role and access, you can apply by signing in to Partner Center and navigating to your Partner Center dashboard > Membership > Specializations.